wdv4758h/pypy-extradoc/talk/pyconza2015/abstract.rst

 ==========================

-[[The talk will be given by Maciej Fijalkowski, both long time PyPy core developers and expert in the area of Python performance.]]
+[[The talk will be given by Maciej Fijalkowski, both long time PyPy core developer and expert in the area of Python performance.]]

 In this talk we would like to have a short introduction on how Python